cyrusxyl/matplotlib-cpp/README.md

 matplotlib-cpp
 ==============

+Forked from lava/matplotlib-cpp.
+Wrapped in a proper CMakeLists project for easy usage.

+See below for functionality details (copied from source repo):
+___

 Welcome to matplotlib-cpp, possibly the simplest C++ plotting library.
 It is built to resemble the plotting API used by Matlab and matplotlib.